aoluwolerotimi/Kickstarter-Project-Clustering/README.md

-_Note: Folders with suffix V2 are for the improved iteration of this project which is set to conclude in June 2024.
-All other content in this repo is for V1, which is sumarized below._
+_Note: An improved iteration of this project is in progress, set to conclude in June 2024 .
+The below summary is for the first iteration._

 # Identifying Fundraising Project Profiles through Clustering